SidneyEdwards/Systematic/README.md

 ## Description

 Affirmations is a fully MERN stacked application that allows the user to track daily habits and big-picture life goals.
-Users can connecct the application to their Google Calendar for daily updates, view changed in their habits over time on their dashboard, and blog about their progress.
+Users can connect the application to their Google Calendar for daily updates, view changes in their habits over time on their dashboard, and blog about their progress.

 ## Table of Contents
 - [Description](#description)